nikitavoloboev/data/focusing/rules.md

 - Prefer to have the prefix reference the meaning in some way for easier mental mapping of prefix to meaning.
 - Name and prefix things with focus on clarity.
 The semantics of prefixes should ideally be obvious.
 And naming should be appropriate.

-## Sleep

-- Prefer to sleep and wake up at the same time.
-  - 6:30AM - Wake up.
-  - 10:30PM - Sleep.
-- Sleep for ~ 8 hours each day.
-- No Mac/phone in bed in the the morning.

 ## Timing

 - Minimize _News_ time and aim at **< 40 hour News time** a day.
 Ideally less.
 Block everything that is distracting when working.